bbauska/meta-react-basics/README.md

 By now you've probably already learned about some important and useful core concepts in React.
 At this point, you're ready to learn how to add interactivity, maintain state within a React component and explore hooks.
-In this section, you'll be introduced to what hooks are, how they can be used and why they are useful.
+In this section (13), you'll be introduced to what hooks are, how they can be used and why they are useful.
 As you progress as a React developer, you'll likely soon use complex components with state fault logic.
 Keeping track of state across components can become quite a task and this is where React's hooks can help.
 One key benefit of hooks is that they solve the problem of unnecessary code reuse across components.

 Let's find out how they do that.
 Hooks are functions that were introduced in React version 16.8.
 They let you hook into React state and lifestyle features from components.

 Let's observe an example hook.
 Specifically, you'll examine an instance of the useState hook as it's the most commonly used one.
 This hook is used to manage the state within a component and keep track of it and it's built directly into React.
 To use it, the first thing you need to do is import the useState from React